SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 Pharo objects contain _slots_ that store the object's data.
 Objects come in different kinds, determining the number of slots they contain and how their slot content is interpreted.
 This information is encoded in a format.
-This format is shared between the class and its instances.
+This format is shared between the class and its instances for speed reasons.
+Indeed, a class and its instances may be far from each other and always going to the class to decode the instance format is then costly.

 The following table summarizes the most common types of objects and their variations.